SEMOSS/documentation/docusaurus/docs/How To/App Creation Guides/React App Quickstart Guide.md

 If you do not have access to pnpm or node, there are instructions for downloading those in the [Frontend Installation Guide](../../Advanced%20Installation/Frontend%20Installation.md)

-Now we are ready to connect the Policy App to CFG AI!
+Now we are ready to connect the Policy App to SEMOSS!

-## Connecting to CFG AI
+## Connecting to SEMOSS

-Now that we have access to sample code and have taken care of all dependencies, we want to connect our app to CFG AI and get started developing.
+Now that we have access to sample code and have taken care of all dependencies, we want to connect our app to SEMOSS and get started developing.

 ### Step 1: Creating a .env.local file

-In order to connect to CFG AI we first need to amend our .env files to point to the correct access and secret keys.
+In order to connect to SEMOSS we first need to amend our .env files to point to the correct access and secret keys.

 First navigate to your .env file.
 It should look like this: